-The final review jury included Prof. Milica Tomic (IZK TU Graz) Dejan Markovic (IZK TU Graz) Lorenz Jäger (ICG TU Graz) Volker Settgast (CGV TU Graz) and Gerriet K. Sharma (IEM KU Graz)
+The final review jury included Prof. Milica Tomic (IZK TU Graz), Dejan Markovic (IZK TU Graz) Lorenz Jäger (ICG TU Graz), Volker Settgast (CGV TU Graz), and Gerriet K. Sharma (IEM KU Graz)

-Studio core class: Constantinos Miltiadis & Prof. Urs Hirschberg
+Main studio course: Constantinos Miltiadis & Prof. Urs Hirschberg